The third Friday in May is Endangered Species Day. This year, join #GreenHour with fun ways to celebrate and make a difference.

 Good Job!

 Spread awareness by creating chalk art of an endangered species and enter the all-ages chalk art competition.
-Post a picture of your chalk art to Instagram using the hashtag #EndangeredSpeciesChalkArt.
+Take a picture of your chalk art and complete the submission form to participate in the competition!

 Take a nature walk and count all the different plants and animals you see along the way.
 Look on the ground, over your head, and in between.
 You will be surprised by the number and variety of living things you find –the biodiversity around you.